A Git workflow with GitHub Desktop

 Step 2: Create a new branch

-GitHub Desktop will also automatically switch to this branch for you.
-You can see your current branch and switch branches on top:
+GitHub Desktop will automatically switch to this branch for you.
+You can see your current branch and switch between branches on the top:

 Now you can start working on this branch.
-Add a file for the vegan pie and then commit them like you are used to (see how-to above).
+Add a file for the vegan pie and then commit them like you are used to (see steps 2-3 in the previous section).

-To make your branch with the vegan pie recipe available for you friend, you need to push the branch to the remote repository on GitHub.
+To share your branch with the vegan pie recipe with your friend, you need to push the branch to the remote repository on GitHub.
 This works just like with the main branch.
 On the top right, just click the Push button (The first time, this button will say Publish branch instead of Push).

 Now your branch should be pushed to GitHub and you can do a pull request.